 Use sunscreen with an SPF (sun protection factor) of 30 or higher, Dr. Yu says.
 It should also be labeled as broad spectrum, which means it blocks both ultraviolet A (UVA) and ultraviolet B (UVB) sun rays.
 "Creams are good for dry skin and for the face.
 Gels are good for oily or acne-prone skin and for hairy areas such as the male chest.
 Sticks are great for the eye area.
 Sprays can be quick and easy to apply, but people often miss spots.
 They're also harmful to inhale.
 At the end of the day, however, the best sunscreen is the one you'll use," she says.
-Dr. Yu reminds people to check their sunscreen's expiration date to ensure effectiveness.
-She adds that by using the correct amount daily, people should use up their sunscreen within two months.
+Dr. Yu reminds people to check their sunscreen within two months.

 Is there a safe way to tan?

 "No," says Dr. Yu.
 "Tanning means damage to the skin."
-She notes that when the sun's ultraviolet ravs hit the skin, they can cause mutations within the skin cells.
-Those mutations accumulate over time and can eventually result in skin cancer.
+She notes that when the sun's ultraviolet rays hit the skin, they can cause mutations within the skin cells.
+Those mutations